 The Whitestone Dome screen protector provides a close fit like no other, and that’s because of its unique liquid application method.
 Whitestone places a layer of adhesive between the glass protector and your screen, giving a seamless connection between protector and display.
 That adhesive is then cured with a UV lamp, securing your protection tightly to the screen.
 The protector itself is rated at 9H hardness, cuts a quarter of blue light, and comes with an oleophobic coating.
 It can even be applied to a broken screen as the adhesive fills in cracks, helping to stop further damage.
-It’s expensive, but considering the high level of protection, it’s a great choice if you want the best.
+You can expect high touch sensitivity, including fingerprint recognition, and a lifetime warranty with the Whitestone Dome Glass screen protector.
+Yes, it’s expensive, but considering the high level of protection and the secure fit to your phone, it’s a great choice if you want the best.

 UAG Glass Privacy Tint

-Keeping your personal data to yourself is extremely important, but all the cyber-protection in the world won’t protect you if someone’s just watching your screen on the train.
-UAG’s glass protector isn’t just a great protection option made from tempered 9H-hardness Japanese glass, it’s also equipped with privacy protecting anti-snoop measures.
+Keeping your personal data to yourself is extremely important, now more than ever, but all the cyber-protection in the world won’t protect you if someone’s just looking at your screen during your everyday train commute.
+UAG’s glass protector isn’t only a great protection option made from tempered 9H-hardness Japanese glass; this protector also equips you with privacy protecting anti-snoop measures to protect the information you hold close.
 Look at it straight on and it’s clear, but tilt it to an angle and the screen fades to black, stopping prying eyes from seeing your data.
 It’s also super-thin, measuring just 0.2 mm, comes with an oleophobic coating, and is compatible with Apple’s 3D Touch.
-It’s super expensive, but if it stops someone from spying on your mobile banking then it might be worth it.
+This UAG glass protection is also scratch resistant and comes with a one-year warranty.
+It’s super expensive, but if it stops someone from spying on your mobile banking, then it might be worth it.

 RhinoShield Impact Protection

 Last, but certainly not least, it’s Rhinoshield’s Impact Protection protector.
-It’s made from film — but don’t let that put you off.
+Film is what makes up this protector — but don’t let that put you off.
 Rhinoshield claims this protector is hammer-tested, and can take at least five times the impact energy of Gorilla Glass 3.
 That’s a hefty boast, and even more impressive given how thin it is.
 It’s clear and comes with an oleophobic coating to resist greasy fingerprints.
+It’s also resistant to scratches and claims to disperse impact when (or if) you drop it.
 Applying it is easy thanks to the forgiving adhesive that allows you to lift it back up and try again if not successful the first time.
 While Rhinoshield’s boasts are impressive, we would still recommend you look at glass if you’re very worried about drops — but otherwise, this is a great all-around protector.